ranamihir/visual_embeddings_for_rl/README.md

                                       mnist_test_seq.npy | moving_bars_20_121.npy, default=mnist_test_seq.py
-  --data-dir DATA_DIR                 path to data directory (used if different from "data") --checkpoints-dir CHECKPOINTS_DIR   path to checkpoints directory (used if different from "checkpoints") --batch-size BATCH_SIZE             input batch size, default=64 --epochs EPOCHS                     number of epochs, default=10 --lr LR                             learning rate, default=1e-4 --device                            cuda | cpu, default=cuda
+  --data-dir DATA_DIR                 path to data directory (used if different from "data") --checkpoints-dir CHECKPOINTS_DIR   path to checkpoints directory (used if different from "checkpoints") --load-ckpt LOAD_CHECKPOINT         name of checkpoint file to load --batch-size BATCH_SIZE             input batch size, default=64 --epochs EPOCHS                     number of epochs, default=10 --lr LR                             learning rate, default=1e-4 --device                            cuda | cpu, default=cuda
-                                      device to train on --device-id DEVICE_ID               device id of gpu, default=0 --ngpu NGPU                         number of GPUs to use, default=1 --num-frames NUM_FRAMES_IN_STACK    number of stacked frames, default=2 --num-pairs NUM_PAIRS_PER_EXAMPLE   number of pairs per video, default=5 --force                             overwrites all existing data
+                                      device to train on --device-id DEVICE_ID               device id of gpu, default=0 --ngpu NGPU                         number of GPUs to use --parallel                          use all GPUs available --num-frames NUM_FRAMES_IN_STACK    number of stacked frames, default=2 --num-pairs NUM_PAIRS_PER_EXAMPLE   number of pairs per video, default=5 --use_pool                          use pooling instead of strided convolutions --use_res                           use residual layers --force                             overwrites all existing data